JPabloPena/random-book-phrase/README.md

 # random-book-phrase
-Node package to get a random book phrase.
+Node global package to get a random book phrase in the terminal.